ExtraFrisky/Byebye-Bby/README.md

 `Extra Frisky#1788` over and out.
 Until we "meet" again.
 P.S: Fuck you.

+# Update
+I am not going to share the source code.
+My primary objective is to stop the scams.
+Sharing the source code will only make the situation worse.
+I know I can't stop you from grabbing, but be very careful when you consider giving a shitty malware developer your money.
+They're probably going to fuck you over.
+Know when to stop.

 # TL;DR
 1) Bbystealer steals your passwords.txt and cookies.txt
 2) Bbystealer steals your ultra-rare badges.
 Partner, Developer, HypeSquad, etc. (you get none of these)